smarc-project/smarc_msgs/README.rst

 Apart from the services, the `tf_lat_lon package <https://github.com/smarc-project/smarc_navigation/tree/noetic-devel/tf_lat_lon>`_ also offers a c++ library for doing conversions between tf and latitude/longitude.

 **Services (always there)**

+We propose adding two new service types `smarc_msgs/LatLonToUTM <https://github.com/smarc-project/smarc_msgs/blob/interface/srv/LatLonToUTM.srv>`_ and `smarc_msgs/UTMToLatLon <https://github.com/smarc-project/smarc_msgs/blob/interface/srv/UTMToLatLon.srv>`_ to convert between latitude longitude and UTM.
+Both these and the topic assume that the variables `/utm_zone` and `/utm_band` are set (see `Parameters`_) and always use that UTM zone, regardless of the lat/lon position.

 * Lat lon to UTM conversion - ``smarc_msgs/LatLonToUTM`` on ``/vehicle/dr/lat_lon_to_utm``
 * UTM to lat lon conversion - ``smarc_msgs/UTMToLatLon`` on ``/vehicle/dr/utm_to_lat_lon``